IcedToffe/Alin-ang-pipiliin-mo-/README.md

 ## Why I built this

-I wanted a beginner project that wasn't just another generic to-do list — something with a bit of personality that I could actually explain and enjoy building.
+I wanted a beginner project that wasn't just another generic to-do list but something with a bit of personality that I could actually explain and enjoy building.
 This project helped me practice DOM manipulation, event handling, and basic array logic (shuffling, tracking progress) in plain JavaScript.